-Before we move forward there is a pop-culture term called “Jumping the Shark” which refers to an episode of HAPPY DAYS where The Fonz literally jumped over a shark on water skis.
+Before we move forward there is a pop-culture term called “Jumping the Shark” which refers to an episode of Happy Days where The Fonz literally jumped over a shark on water skis.
 The idea is that when an event so monumentally stupid occurs on a show, said show can never recover.
 The show may continue on for years after, but it will never be able to regain the quality of product it produced prior.
 It is forever tarnished.
 I want you to know this because it will come up…

-The problem however, is like all the other characters on the show, they try to hard to show how different Bones is.
-As if Booth is her one and only ever connection with the outside world.
+The problem however, is like all the other characters on the show, they try too hard to show how different Bones is.
+As if Booth is her one and only connection with the outside world.
 Bones is cold and unrelatable, and though she’s a genius, her lack of common sense became old shtick early on.

 Bohemian and expressive Angela ‘Pearly Gates’ Montenegro is the Jeffersonian’s resident forensic artist.
 She considers herself first and foremost an artist, and works in Brennan’s team creating facial reconstructions.
 She also invented the Angelator – a holographic device used to create 3D images of the people being reconstructed, as well as allowing replays of various scenarios of how the bones ended up in the lab.
 Although her actual qualifications are uncertain, it appears she had a minor in Psychology.
 She is adept at computer programming and uses intuition in equal measure to her artistic computer skills.

-Then you have Dr. Camille Saroyan, a woman from Booth’s past, who shows up in season 2 as the new boss, with no explanation of what happened to the old boss.
+Then you have Dr. Camille Saroyan, a woman from Booth’s past who shows up in season 2 as the new boss, with no explanation of what happened to the old boss.
 Her character quickly loses anything that made her unique as she is absorbed into the group.
 We are now forced to deal with her mundane side stories as the show has now been bogged down by another useless character.
 And speaking of useless characters, John Francis Daley (Freaks and Geeks) shows up JUST before we jump the shark.
-Why is it that Bones and Booth were so successful for so long before psychiatrist Dr. Lance Sweets (Daley) and on site Corner Dr. Saroyan showed up, but now need their help on every case?
+Why is it that Bones and Booth were so successful for so long before psychiatrist Dr. Lance Sweets (Daley) and on site coroner Dr. Saroyan showed up, but now need their help on every case?
 Every case that is, which isn’t solved by Angela’s artistic ability to jab her hands like a baby into a keyboard and watch as her super computer spits out 3D images of anything you could possibly want.

-Now, clearly I’ve left out 2 of the main characters here: Zack and Hodgins.
+Now, clearly I’ve left out two of the main characters here: Zack and Hodgins.
 Hodgins was the “bug and slime guy”, holds three advanced degrees in entomology, botany and mineralogy.
 Zack was working towards a second doctorate in Applied Engineering and specializes in removing flesh from the bone.
-These 2, probably the most realistic skill sets of the group, also had maybe the most genuine relationship of any of the characters on the show.
+These two, probably the most realistic skill sets of the group, also had maybe the most genuine relationship of any of the characters on the show.

-The season closed with Booth in a coma, and the whole cast a players in his dream.
-In said dream Booth and Bones were married, that was taste for the audience that wants so badly for them to hook up.
-And the writers thought they did it, thought they had given the audience what it wanted, but still avoided killing the sexual tension between their 2 main characters.
-But even though it was just a dream, the show started to plummet in quality (just like MOONLIGHTING and THE OFFICE) which wasn’t very high to begin with, remember, they already jumped the shark.
+The season closed with Booth in a coma, and the whole cast as players in his dream.
+In said dream Booth and Bones were married, which was just a taste for the audience that wants so badly for them to hook up.
+And the writers thought they did it, thought they had given the audience what it wanted, but still avoided killing the sexual tension between their two main characters.
+Even though it was just a dream, the show started to plummet in quality (just like Moonlighting and The Office) which wasn’t very high to begin with.
+Remember, they already jumped the shark.

-As season 5 began there was something about the premier that just hit me, this show sucked.
+As season 5 began there was something about the premier that just hit me – this show sucked!
 I had known it for a long time, but the severity of my addiction was not clear to me until that moment.
-The next week I watched again, and again terrible.
+The next week I watched again, and again – terrible.
 The bad episodes were now piling up.
 No longer was there a good one scattered in, they were all bad.
 An Amish piano player, midget wrestlers, suburbanites, it just kept getting worse.
 Finally I said I’ll give it one more.
 If the next episode isn’t really good, I’m done.
 Because don’t get me wrong, there were good episodes.

 Some time later, for nostalgia’s sake, I checked back in on it.
 It was the trial of the Gravedigger, the same villain who buried Bones and Hodgins in season 2, and later came back to try to kill Booth.
 The writers were desperate for substance so they drew back upon early success and rehashed it.
 I didn’t stick around to see how it ended.
 I didn’t feel, despite skipping 15-20 episodes, that I had missed anything.
 I knew then the habit was kicked.
-Goodbye BONES.